Whether you want to inform users or edit the video by aligning audio or subtitle tracks accurately, you need to determine the video’s duration.

 Output

-As you can see in the above chart, the pymediainfo and opencv approach takes very little time to execute whereas the moviepy approach takes the longest time.
+As shown in the chart above, the pymediainfo and OpenCV approaches take very little time to execute, whereas the moviepy approach takes the longest.

-It again depends on the video, codec, and how long it is.
-Based on my number of experiments, I concluded that you can use either OpenCV or the pymediainfo approach.
+It again depends on the video, codec, and its length.
+Based on my experiments, I concluded that either OpenCV or the pymediainfo approach can be used.

 Comparative Summary Table